Patti Hall Endowment in Neurology

 Many pet owners have stories about their favorite dog or cat, but few can say their pet’s life has helped to make an impact in human and animal medicine.

 Jeannette and David Hall’s dog Patti, a Great Pyrenees mix, has touched the lives of many, and her story is making a difference.
-Patti’s positive energy and perseverance to push through various medical conditions, while being treated at the Texas A&M School of Veterinary Medicine & Biomedical Sciences (VMBS), encouraged her owners to establish a fund to help with the discovery of possible remedies for animals with similar health issues.
+Patti’s positive energy and perseverance to push through various medical conditions, while being treated at the Texas A&M College of Veterinary Medicine & Biomedical Sciences (VMBS), encouraged her owners to establish a fund to help with the discovery of possible remedies for animals with similar health issues.

 Finding Patti